GHCFW/building_blocks_pico/BlinkLED.md

 ### Exercise 1.
 Open the Wokwi project and run the code <br>
-- Click on the following link to open the project in the Wokwi simulator: [Wokwi Simulator Exercise - Blink a LED ](https://wokwi.com/projects/423295153155911681).
+- Click on the following link to open the project in the Wokwi simulator: [Wokwi Simulator Exercise - Blink an LED ](https://wokwi.com/projects/423295153155911681).

 - Start by running this simulation.
 You should see a print in the console: `Hello, Pi Pico!`